Lenalein2001/Stand-Support-tools/README.md

 - Header shows the active product (e.g., “ACTIVE PROTECTION: …”).
 - Grid lists products with status: [ACTIVE], [PASSIVE], [DISABLED], [UNKNOWN].

+#### Context-aware Help button

+- When you select a row, the Help button updates:
+   - Windows Defender → “Exclusion Guide” (opens a short YouTube tutorial)
+   - Any other AV → “Uninstall <AV>” (opens a Google search tailored to that product)
+- The button stays disabled until you select a product.

+#### How statuses are determined (short)

+- [ACTIVE] means the product is currently protecting the system.
+- [PASSIVE] is specific to Windows Defender when Windows sets it to passive mode (e.g., another AV is active).
+- [DISABLED] means the product is installed but not providing protection.

+Behind the scenes (brief): Defender is marked PASSIVE only when Windows reports it that way; it’s ACTIVE only when the WinDefend service is running.
+If Windows can’t be queried directly, SecurityCenter2 is used as a fallback source.

 ### Notes

 - `av_searcher.bat` is legacy (reference only).
 Prefer the VBS launcher; use the BAT when VBS is disabled by policy.